bartwr/Documentation/docs/basic-docs/customconsensus/dynamic-modules-instructions.md

 ## Introduction

-A new way of creating the modules has been introduced, which allows the daemon, `komodod`, to be built containing a dynamic library named `libcc.so` that contains any specified set of dynamic modules.
+A new way of creating the modules has been introduced.
+This allows the daemon, `komodod`, to be built containing a dynamic library named `libcc.so` that contains any specified set of dynamic modules.
 Ex: rogue, musig, sudoku etc., And such a `komodod` will be able to start an assetchain that has any of the specified modules enabled.

 ::: warning